-Action on Completion of Internal Investigation - No case exists
+Action on Completion of Internal Investigation - No case exists considered and investigated and that the finding is valid.
+If the complainant is satisfied with

 If no case is found to exist, all concerned parties will be informed that there will be no further action taken.